Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Computing decompositions with the algorithm

-would provide a sparse approximation of $I$.
-Actually, when one assumes that the underlying interval module $I$ is discretely presented with facets that are large enough with respect to the family of lines $L$ of the fibered barcode (see Proposition \ref{prop:exact_recovery} for precise statements), it is easy to show that $I$ minimizes penalty~(\ref{eq:penalty}).
-Indeed, as all the facets are detected by some endpoints of the fibered barcode, any candidate has at least the same number of facets than $I$.
+would provide a sparse approximation of $\Ibb$.
+Actually, when one assumes that the underlying interval module $\Ibb$ is discretely presented with facets that are large enough with respect to the family of lines $L$ of the fibered barcode, the target $\Ibb$ minimizes penalty~(\ref{eq:penalty}).
+Indeed, as all the facets of $\Ibb$ are detected by some endpoints of the fibered barcode by assumption, any candidate approximation $\tilde \Ibb$ of $\Ibb$ has at least the same number of facets than $\Ibb$, i.e., $\mathrm{pen}(\Ibb)\leq \mathrm{pen}(\tilde \Ibb)$ for any \mmaout{} $\tilde \Ibb$.

-\svg{candidate_argmin}{0.9}{ Example of candidates for a $2$-interval module $I$ with support in $ \mathbb R^2$. \textbf{(Left)} Given the $L$-fibered barcode of $I$, where $L$ is the family of the four black lines, we want to approximate $I$ with an element of $S$, i.e., an interval module with the same fibered barcode. \textbf{(Middle)} When one further constrains the set $S$ by asking to have at most one corner between two consecutive endpoints of the fibered barcode, the whole set $S$ can be computed explicitly. \textbf{(Right)} The set $S$ can also be described as the set of intervals which have to go through the blue path, and which can arbitrarily choose between the red or green path at three different locations.
+\svg{candidate_argmin}{0.9}{ Example of \mmaout{} decompositions for a $2$-interval module $\Ibb$ with support in $\R^2$. \textbf{(Left)} Given the $L$-fibered barcode of $\Ibb$, where $L$ is the family of the four black lines, we want to approximate $\Ibb$ with an element of $S$, i.e., an interval module with the same fibered barcode. \textbf{(Middle)} When one further constrains the set $S$ by asking to have at most one corner between two consecutive endpoints of the fibered barcode, the whole set $S$ can be computed explicitly. \textbf{(Right)} The set $S$ can also be described as the set of intervals which have to go through the blue path, and which can arbitrarily choose between the red or green path at three different locations.
 Hence, the cardinality of $S$ is $2^3$. }

-\begin{remark} For $n$-interval modules, $S$ is generally a set of cardinal $c^d$, where $c$ is the number of possible corners between $2^{n-1}$ birthpoints or deathpoints, and $d$ is the number of corners.
+For interval modules, $S$ is generally a set of cardinal $c^d$, where $c$ is the number of candidate corners between birthpoints or deathpoints, and $d$ is the number of corners.
 For instance, in Figure~\ref{fig:candidate_argmin}, one has $n=2$, $c=2$ and $d=3$.
-Unfortunately, $c$ grows exponentially with the dimension $n$, and $d$ is difficult to control in practice, since it heavily depends on the number of lines in the fibered barcode and the regularity of the underlying interval module $I$.
+Unfortunately, $c$ is of the order of $2^{n-1}$, and thus grows exponentially with the dimension $n$, and $d$ is difficult to control in practice, since it heavily depends on the number of lines in the fibered barcode and the regularity of the underlying interval module $\Ibb$.
 Minimizing a penalty over $S$ is thus practical only for low dimension $n$ and small number of lines in the fibered barcode.
-Hence, our general approximation scheme presented in Section~\ref{subsec:Algorithms} does not use penalty minimization, but is rather defined with arbitrary corner choices. \end{remark}
+Hence, our algorithm \MMA{} presented in Section~\ref{subsec:Algorithms} does not use penalty minimization, but is rather defined with natural and simple corner choices. \\